mfsalivar/azure-docs/articles/virtual-network/virtual-networks-faq.md

 * Delete the network adapter.
 * Change the private IP address that's assigned to the primary IP configuration of the primary network adapter.

-### Can I connect to the internet from a VM in a virtual network?

-Yes.
-All VMs and Cloud Services role instances deployed within a virtual network can connect to the internet.

 ## Azure services that connect to virtual networks

 ### Can I use Web Apps with a virtual network?